 - She may bob her tail.

 Finding a Suitable Nest Box

 A nest box is an essential component in lovebird breeding.
 Upon learning that Lulu laid an egg, we immediately bought a nest box.
 The pet owner had mistakenly given a round nest made out of steel, which was actually meant for canaries.
 Surfing the net, I realized that lovebirds need wooden nest boxes.
 The exchange was made, and we bought a small nest box/English budgie nest, which my lovebirds readily accepted.
 Remember to provide your pets with nesting materials.

 Placing the Nest Box

-- The nest box can be placed outside the cage, attaching it to the cage wall.
+- The nest box can be placed outside the cage and attached to the cage wall.

 In my opinion, placing the nest box inside is better.
 My pets love to sit inside the box together, for warmth.
-They doze off too inside it sometimes; as the temperature here is cold.
+They doze off inside it sometimes, too, as the temperature here is cold.
 However, you can place it according to your wish.

 (P.S.
-However, you can place it wherever you want, according to your pets comfort level.
+You can place the nest box wherever you want, according to your pet's comfort level.
 There is no hard and fast rule for that!)

 Nesting Materials for Lovebirds

 Lovebirds require nesting materials to make their nests.
 These are required to keep humidity in the nest, as it is essential for egg laying.
-Both males and females make long strips of whatever material is available' carrying them in the nest box.
-While the female tucks them in her wings and tail, the male tries to do so, though remains unsuccessful.
-However, there can be exceptions (Mumu has mastered the ability of shredding paper and tucking it in his tail)!
+Both males and females make long strips of whatever material is available, carrying them into the nest box.
+While the female tucks them in her wings and tail, the male tries to do the same, though he often remains unsuccessful.
+However, there can be exceptions (Mumu has mastered the ability to shred paper and tuck it in his tail)!